mozilla/addons-server/docs/topics/development/search.rst

 Let's assume we search on addons-frontend (not legacy) the search query hits the API and gets handled by ``AddonSearchView``, which directly queries ElasticSearch and doesn't involve the database at all.

 There are a few filters that are described in the :ref:`/api/v4/addons/search/ docs <addon-search>` but most of them are not very relevant for raw search queries.
 Examples are filters by guid, platform, category, add-on type or appversion (application version compatibility).
+Those filters are applied using a ``filter`` clause and shouldn't affect scoring.

 Much more relevant for raw add-on searches (and this is primarily used when you use the search on the frontend) is ``SearchQueryFilter``.